stri8ed/gpt-subtitle-translator/README.md

 ## Options

 ```
 -t  Number of threads to use (default: 1)
+-s  Number of tokens per chunk (default: 2500)
 ```